 Here is a recommended resource to provide a better understanding of how to measure memory usage in Storyboard.

 RESOURCES

 Estimating UI memory and storage size

 A video explaining where to access Storyboard's Metrics View, how to change the storage type, and preview the image footprint.
 LEARN MORE

 Storyboard Engine plugins

 This document provides a complete list of plugins that can be used, such as reporting on process / task memory usage or heap allocator memory usage values in performance log metrics.
 LEARN MORE

 Managing Storyboard engines resource memory

-Ways to help fine tune the amount of memory used by Storyboard engine to load assets that the application requires, such as images, fonts, scripts, etc.
+Ways to help fine tune the amount of memory used by sbengine to load assets that the application requires, such as images, fonts, scripts, etc.

-LEARN MORE

-Estimating Storage Requirements Understanding the storage requirements of your product will depend on several different aspects.
-Some of these, like graphical asset space and binary sizes, can be accounted for as discussed in the section 'Measure application performance'.
-Other requirements, such as the size of the OS and other system dependencies, need to be accounted for manually to provide an allencompassing view of the entire system.
+Estimating Storage Requirements

+Understanding the storage requirements of your product will depend on several different aspects.
+Some of these, like graphical asset space and binary sizes, can be accounted for within the Metrics View tool mentioned in the section 'Measure application performance'.
+Other requirements, such as the size of the OS and other system dependencies, need to be accounted for manually to provide an all-encompassing view of the entire system.

 It is important to understand that the hardware platform you are considering can limit the storage available for your GUI application.
 Even if the platform can support expandable memory, this will come at a cost to the bill of materials or the physical footprint of your device.
 By understanding the storage requirements of your application, you will be able to ensure you have the right amount of storage space on your device.

-Calculating the GUI application storage requirements When calculating your filesystem requirements, there are usually two main components of the GUI application to consider: the GUI itself and the runtime executing on the hardware.
-Here, we'll use a typical Storyboard application to explain storage requirements: - 1.
-Storyboard runtime engine - 2.
+Calculating the GUI application storage requirements

+When calculating your filesystem requirements, there are two parts to your Storyboard GUI application:

+- 1. Storyboard runtime engine - 2.
 Storyboard application

 The runtime is the binary portion of the Storyboard application and is fairly easy to calculate since it directly corresponds to the runtime package (hardware and Operating System type) you deploy to your system.
 On a Linux system, for instance, you'll deploy an archive that contains binary executables, made up of libraries and loadable plugins.
 The filesystem cost is simply the total size of this archive.

-When looking at the Storyboard application, the same generally applies in the manner that you will deploy an application model file with the GUI resources to your system.
+When looking at the Storyboard application, the same generally applies in the manner that you will deploy an application model file with the UI resources to your system.
 When deploying to an operating system, such as Linux or QNX, you can take the total size of your deployable project directory and use that as a benchmark.
-In fact, our Metrics View capability in Storyboard will attempt to calculate this information for you (including memory).
+In fact, our Metrics View capability in Storyboard Designer will attempt to calculate this information for you (including memory).

 While in many cases, the GUI application will make up the largest portion of the total filesystem footprint, due to the size of its graphical assets, you should also consider the dependencies of other aspects of your embedded device, such as its Operating System (OS).
-The OS and non-graphical applications will all require space.
-Therefore it is important that
+The OS and nongraphical applications will all require space.
+Therefore it is important that you are aware of what your base system image requirements are before the